Introductory exercise on Using the ASReview Simulation Mode

 Step 1: Choose a research question

-Many more options for the configuration are available via the command line interface.
-This is useful because 1001 questions can be answered by running a simulation study and every simulation study requires slightly different settings.
+The CLI is useful because 1001 questions can be answered by running a simulation study and every simulation study requires slightly different settings.
 As example, we will work on three example questions.

 In the second part of the exercise, you will also be introduced to some performance metrics that you can use to assess the performance of your model.